Enigma B →

 The Enigma A is the very first cipher machine sold under the Enigma brand.

-It was developed by the company Scherbius & Ritter of Berlin-Wannsee (Germany), but was put into production by Gewerkschaft Securitas
+It was developed by the company Scherbius & Ritter of Berlin-Wannsee (Germany), but was taken 4into production by Gewerkschaft Securitas

 (later: Chiffriermaschinen AG), also of Berlin.

 As far as we currently know, there are no surviving examples of the Enigma A.

 The machine was succeeded by the Enigma B.